TeloiDev/TeloiDev/README.md

 - 😎 Getting good at C++
 - 🎹 I also play the piano
 - 🗿 I'm from a funny country at the center of Europe
+- ☘ People say that Rust is cool.
+Maybe I'll give it a try!

 <br />